 Pastors who are aged 65 and older are eligible for Medicare but can receive their benefits at a younger age if they are entitled to disability benefits.
 Those with limited finances may qualify for Medicare.
-Medicare Advantage provides additional coverage for the cost of dental care, hearing tests, and eye exams which aren’t provided under Original Medicare.
+Medicare Advantage provides additional coverage for the cost of dental care for seniors, as well as hearing tests and eye exams that aren’t provided under Original Medicare.

 Pastors are usually considered self-employed individuals, meaning that they can deduct work-related expenses from their tax expenses.
 They can also make use of tax breaks including the self-employment tax deduction and the health insurance expense deduction.

 Some tax benefits include: